Real Estate in Brazil

 We asked foreigners in Brazil what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "Rental properties in Brazil typically include a refrigerator, stove, microwave and washing machine.
 Depending on the property, other items such as air conditioners, dishwashers or dryers may also be provided.
 For outdoor living areas, some rental properties might offer a barbecue grill.
-Common extras often seen in rental properties in Brazil include basic furniture, kitchenware and utensils," said one foreigner living in Brazil.
+Common extras often seen in rental properties in Brazil include basic furniture, kitchenware and utensils," said one person in Brazil.

 Additional Information about Searching for a Home in Brazil: